 Many would also find this film boring because of the lack of "action" sequences until the end, pretty much summed up when the nutter scientist is consumed in a pit of ants.
 Instead, the film builds up suspense with effective small shots of the ants themselves.
 Ants moving through technical equipment to "sabotage" it.
 Ants moving through their tunnels, reflecting a genuine "sinister" sense, a sort of "What are they planning, if anything?" atmosphere.
 Ants moving over furniture, people.
 Nothing over done with an army of ants crawling all over the place, people screaming as they drown in a flood of insects (Save the one scientist, I suppose.)
 It doesn't dumb itself down with exploitive action sequences.

 In the end, the film doesn't insult a viewer's intelligence.
 IF someone doesn't get anything out of about it, the film just lets them be.
 For others, it opens up the floor with unresolved questions, but, does not hinge on them, like so many cop out endings.
 You're left to reach your own conclusions, but not as a crutch, to avoid having to write an ending or a low budget, etc.

 An interesting film if you can ever find it.
 If you do, watch it and decide for yourself.
 It's one of the few movies made that lets you choose whether to like it or not, and goes along with that.

-Review by Chris. from the Internet Movie Database.
+Review by Dr Wily from the Internet Movie Database.